bamurtaugh/NES-template/5-Fuller/task-manager-app/README.md

    }
    ```

-   NES should identify that the existing condition also checks description and suggest combining the two conditions into a more elegant solution
+   NES should identify that the existing condition also checks description and suggest combining the two conditions into a more elegant solution.

 2. On line 88: Add a new showConfirmation parameter to the handleRemoveTag function: